Diploma of Information Technology

 • Satisfactory complete year 11.

-Domestic applicants will undertake a language, literacy and numeracy test as part of the Pre-Training Review.
+• Domestic applicants will undertake the language, literacy and numeracy test and the digital skill test as part of the Pre-Training Review.

 Assessment methods